It is a hereditary condition. This means that it is passed from mother to child at conception.

 Many people believe that hemophiliacs bleed a lot from minor cuts.
 This is a myth.

 External injuries are generally not serious.
-Much more important is internal bleeding (internal bleeding).
+Much more critical is internal bleeding (internal bleeding).

-These bleeds occur in the joints, especially the knees, ankles, and elbows, and in the tissues and muscles.
+These bleeds occur in the joints, especially the knees, ankles, elbows, and tissues and muscles.

 When bleeding occurs in a vital organ, especially the brain, the life of a hemophiliac is in danger.